General Surgery Residency Program Director Welcome

 Associate Professor of Surgery

-Program Director, Case Western Reserve University/University Hospitals Cleveland Medical Center General Surgery Residency
+Program Director, Case Western Reserve University/UH Cleveland Medical Center General Surgery Residency